 Operational funding components

-Use this alphabetical list to find out what the funding components are for, which schools are eligible and how we calculate the funding amounts.
+Use the alphabetical list on this page to find out what the funding components are for, which schools are eligible and how we calculate the funding amounts.

 - Administration grant